-Continued misbehaviour or a serious, isolated incident can result in the Headteacher meeting with a child to discuss their behaviour.
+Continued misbehaviour or an isolated incident can result in the Headteacher meeting with a child to discuss their behaviour.
 This is recorded on a 'Meeting with Pupil Record' sheet and kept in a file in the Headteacher's office for referral and monitoring purposes.

 If three Think Sheets have been completed over two weeks or six over half a term the reflections are shared with the Headteacher who will then meet with the child to discuss the issues and the best restorative approach.
-At this point parents may be notified if they are not already aware.